 During the 1950s, Carnegie continued to make the types of clothes that women across the country had come to expect from her – chic but conventional dresses and suits.
 She especially liked the little black dress, and was known for using a particular shade of blue – “Carnegie Blue.”

 Hattie Carnegie died in 1956.
 Her business remained open, first under the direction of her husband, John Zanft, and then by a former employee, Larry Joseph.
 Unfortunately for the business, much of the desirability of the label lie in the woman herself, and after her death, the label lost a lot of its luster.
 The Custom Salon was closed in 1965, but the company continued to produce jewelry, hats and accessories.
 The business closed for good in 1976.

 One of Hattie Carnegie’s most important legacies to American fashion was that her workrooms were a sort of fashion designer incubator.
 Starting with Norman Norell in 1928, there is a long and impressive list of noted designers who passed through the Carnegie organization.
-These include Claire McCardell, Jean Louis, Gus Tassell, James Galanos, Travis Banton, Pauline de Rothschild and Pauline Trigere.
+These include Claire McCardell, Ann Lowe, Jean Louis, Gus Tassell, James Galanos, Travis Banton, Pauline de Rothschild and Pauline Trigere.
 Unfortunately, these designers were never given credit on the label for their work.
 Many collectors look for Carnegie garments that show characteristics of the work of these famous designers.

 Hattie Carnegie is very often associated with elegance and high fashion, and even her ready-to-wear and more casual clothing always had a touch of the elegant.
 Carnegie’s fashion philosophy is often summed up as the woman should wear the clothes, not the clothes wear the woman.